 Is Williams College affordable?

-Princeton Review gives Williams a 99/99 Financial Aid Rating, and Williams states that it will meet 100 percent of demonstrated need with few or no loans.
-Williams is unique in also guaranteeing free textbooks and course materials for all students on financial aid.
-Additionally, Williams is need blind for all domestic applicants.
+Williams meets 100% of demonstrated needs with no loans or work-study expectations.
+Williams is unique in also guaranteeing free textbooks and required course materials for all students on financial aid.
+Additionally, Williams is need-blind for all domestic applicants.
 The 2022-2023 comprehensive cost is $78,800.